ismet55555/AWS_Solutions_Architect_Notes/README.md

 - Redshift
+  - data warehouse - Reporting and data analysis of data
+  - Can query and combine exabytes of structured and semi-structured data across your data warehouse, operational database, and data lake using standard SQL
+  - Lets you easily save the results of your queries back to your S3 data lake
-  - Redshift spectrum analytics - complex queries on data stored in S3
+  - **Redshift spectrum analytics** - Complex queries on data stored in S3
-  - Cross-Region-Snapshots Copy
+  - **Cross-Region-Snapshots Copy**
     - Needs to be enabled separately, not default
     - All new manual and automatic snapshots are copied to the specified region